Author: Ahmet Selami Caliskan

 Associate Professor Kasim Muminoglu – Head of the Philosophy Department at Alparslan University

 Sir, I have received your work Bilim Devrimi: Homo Faber–Homo Economicus Dayanışması.
-I am a philosopher, and I am also conducting research in philosophy and religious sciences.
+I deal with philosophy, and I am also conducting research in philosophy and religious sciences.
 I received your work yesterday and read part of it.
 I certainly believe that it is a work that will be added to our reading lists in our History of Science courses.
 I congratulate you on your work.
 In addition, I will advise our graduate students to read it as well.